 The Importance of Bible Inerrancy

 As I was working a few articles relating to Biblical Apologetics, I couldn’t keep from reflecting on the importance of the doctrine of inerrancy to our apologetics, and to the Christian Faith.
-I then felt compelled to write this article on the subject.
+I then felt compelled to write this article on the subject in December 2008.

 Table of Contents